Bradford Gilbert: English-American Building

 In 1897, Gilbert designed the English-American Building for Atlanta's English-American Loan and Trust Company—whose president was Rufus Bullock, a former Georgia governor.
 Located at the junction of Broad and Peachtree Streets, this triangular-shaped building with eleven stories was the second skyscraper in Atlanta.
 Its style was Neo-Classical and Neo-Renaissance, but the shape was modern.
 At a cost of some $400,000, the building included three electric elevators, 200 rooms, and electric lighting.

-The Within a year, the building's tenants included National Cash Register Co., Otis Bros.
+Within a year, the building's tenants included National Cash Register Co., Otis Bros.
 Co. (elevators), Rand McNally Co., Mutual Life Insurance Co., Southern Bell and many others along with its owners and the Knights of the Ku Klux Klan.
 Known as the Flatiron Building since 1916 because of its shape, this is the oldest remaining steel-framed skyscraper in Atlanta and one of the few non-railroad buildings by Gilbert that survive today.
 Dr. Elizabeth Lyon says, "The building plays an important role in its urban setting by establishing a sense of dignity and scale and helping to create a visually interesting sequence of spaces and styles in the central business area of the city."